Introducing Ambari

 Acknowledgments: Standing on the Shoulders of Inspiring Projects

 Our journey has been shaped by inspiration drawn from impactful projects.
-Special mention goes to OpenHathi Series by Sarvam.ai and the illuminating project Tamil Llama by Abhinand Balachandran.
-Their contributions have been instrumental in steering the course of our own endeavours.
+Special mention goes to Sarvam.ai and the illuminating project Tamil Llama by Abhinand Balachandran.
+Their contributions have been instrumental in steering the course of our own endeavors.